Covid-19 hospitalizations are increasing again after a surge in December and January.

-Track the hardest-hit states with this NBC News analysis of U.S. Department of Health and Human Services Covid hospitalizations data.
+Track hospitalizations in states with this NBC News analysis of U.S. Department of Health and Human Services Covid hospitalizations data.
 This article will be updated daily.

-Since April 2020, there have been at least 16,800 people hospitalized for Covid in the U.S. over a seven-day period and as many as 159,000, a new peak set last week.
+Since April 2020, there have been at least 16,800 people hospitalized for Covid in the U.S. over a seven-day period and as many as 159,000, a new peak set during the omicron surge.
 The country across the pandemic has averaged about 60,000 hospitalizations for Covid a day.

-Covid is just one reason why many hospitals are struggling.
-Hospitals are also feeling the weight of high patient loads, while the number of nurses nationwide dwindles.
+Covid was just one reason why many hospitals are struggling.
+Hospitals also felt the weight of high patient loads, while the number of nurses nationwide dwindles.